 - Scan Later.
 This allows you to route the item to a status of Awaiting Scanning.
 Scanning and posting the item may take place at some other time or on some other workstation.

-Once you have made any desired changes to your settings, such as resolution and color, you are ready to scan your document.
+Once you have made changes to your settings, such as resolution and color, you are ready to scan your document.
 Click the Scan button.
 Ares will scan the item and display it in the scanning form.
 Use the Scan button for one-page documents.
 Use the Scan button for multiple paged documents only if you are using an automatic document feeder.
 If you have multiple paged documents and are not using an automatic document feeder you will need to scan each page individually using the Scan & Insert button, as explained in Manual Scanning, below.

 Automatic Document Feeders